patrickboateng/geolysis/docs/api/index.md

+# Reference

-This reference manual details functions, modules, and objects included in the `geolysis` python package, describing what they are and what they do.
+This reference manual serves as a complete guide to the modules, classes, and functions provided by the `geolysis` Python package, offering clear explanations of their purpose, usage, and behavior.

 **_For learning how to use `geolysis`, check the [usage documentation](../usage.md)_**